 “Sometimes we need to have more proof than just our word of mouth,” says Jaclyn Wilson, Nebraska cattle producer.
-“And so, [blockchain] is just giving us a whole level of a kind of security.”
+“And so [blockchain] is just giving us a whole level of a kind of security.”

 The main reason it got Wilson’s interest is because, like most producers, they have collected cattle data for years.
-But when they got to the direct-beef-to-consumer business about three years ago, it was a way it prove it to the consumers, Wilson says.
+But when they got to the direct-beef-to-consumer business about three years ago, it was a way to prove it to the consumers, Wilson says.

 Consumers trust producers when it comes to consuming their meat products.
 Traceability is becoming more important to consumers, and they are willing to pay for it.

 “I think we love to know the story behind everything we purchase with our hard-earned money,” Mitchell says.
 “And I personally am willing to pay a little bit more to know where something was produced.”

 Walmart now tracks every lease agreement on a blockchain system, Lupien says.
 It provides more safety and security for the consumer.

 With adoption of new technology comes opportunities for producers to receive a premium on their cattle.

 “The producers who follow proper standards and produce better-quality products are going to be able to uniquely prove that, and they're going to be able to financially benefit from it,” Lupien says.

 While technology in the beef industry takes time to be adapted, more producers, retailers and consumers are becoming more interested in it every day, Mitchell says.